-Allen GINSBERG (1926.1997)
+Allen Ginsberg (1926.1997)

 Original signed drawing – Buddha's Footprint.

-One page in-16° (9.50 x 10 cm, at sight) on fine bluish paper.
+One page in-16° (9.50 x 10 cm, sight size) on thin bluish paper.

 London.
 August 16, 1967.